 How to Alleviate the Cost of Failed Executive Hires

 NextGen Global Executive Search not only reduces the cost of failed executive hires, we virtually eliminate them.
-The award-winning Leadership Vault search method, developed over 30 years, is a the recruitment platform utilized by our executive search consultants that properly measures the potential candidates we identify by psychometrics to determine a strong match to role fit and team fit, document KPIs and the depth of candidates' industry relationships, and provide a custom onboarding program that includes new hire self-development planning and a mentoring / coaching program that is easy to realize with little investment of time.
+The award-winning Leadership Vault search method, developed over 30 years, is a the recruitment platform utilized by our executive search consultants that properly measures the potential candidates we identify by psychometrics to determine a strong match to role fit and team fit, document KPIs and the depth of candidates’ industry relationships, and provide a custom onboarding program that includes new hire self-development planning and a mentoring / coaching program that is easy to realize with little investment of time.
 Backed by an industry leading 12 to 36 months replacement guarantee, the common feedback is the hire we placed met or exceeded their objectives.
 Looking to fill a key functional leadership or senior executive role in your company?
-View our numerous recruitment case studies and client testimonials. in aerospace, artificial intelligence, cyber security, industrial automation, mobile, wireless and IoT or click the image below to contact us today.
+Reach out and see the difference engaging an Executive Retained Search will make to the quality of candidates you will interview.
+We don’t get paid in full until you are 100% satisfied.

 - Engaging a Retained Search Firm for Multiple Key Staffing Needs is Best Option - October 31, 2019

 - Mobile Threat Exploits Are You Prepared to Defend Against Malicious Apps? - August 27, 2019

 - Personal Cyber Security Has Now Become More Personalized - August 20, 2019

 - Increasing New Hire Productivity Self Development & Mentoring - August 9, 2019